Nemesis Games: Plot

 The Free Navy launches a massive, multi-pronged terror attack across the Solar System.
-Simultaneously, they launch on attack on Tycho Station (and steal the sole remaining Protomolecule sample), take control of Medina station in the Slow Zone, and attack a convoy transporting the Martian Prime minister.
+Simultaneously, they launch an attack on Tycho Station (and steal the sole remaining Protomolecule sample), take control of Medina station in the Slow Zone, and attack a convoy transporting the Martian Prime minister.
 Worst of all, they launch multiple asteroids covered in stealth coating at Earth, devastating the planet and causing an extinction level event.
 Amos survives the impact event.
 Working together with Clarissa Mao and former criminal syndicates from his past, he manages to find a ship and escapes the planet.

 Alex and Bobbie, who had stumbled onto the Free Navy fleet just before they launched their attack, rendezvous with the Martian convoy.
 Under heavy fire from fake reinforcements that were really Free Navy ships, the Martian prime minister flees on the Razorback with Alex and Bobbie towards Luna.

 Meanwhile, Marco reveals his plans to destroy the Rocinante by sabotaging its reactor, but Naomi manages to send out a broadcast to warn Holden.
 His plan foiled, Marco instead sends out a ship rigged to explode when the Rocinante gets close, luring Holden with a fake distress call using Naomi's voice.
 Naomi fakes her own death, sneaking onto the booby trapped ship instead, and warns the approaching ships of the trap.
 She is rescued by Alex and Bobbie.

 The crew reunites on the Rocinante.
 What's left of the Earth, Mars and the non-militant OPA government meet on Luna.
 Naomi finally tells Jim about her violent past.
 Amos asks that Clarissa stay as his apprentice.
 The Free Navy, having wreaked devastation on the solar system, retreats past the belt and prevents colonists from going through the rings.

 At the book's end, it is revealed that the Free Navy's creation was orchestrated by a rogue faction of the Martian government led by Admiral Winston Duarte with the purpose of trapping Earth and the Belt in a war.
 Furthermore, it is revealed that some of the disappearing colony ships were not actually stolen by the Free Navy, and are instead being consumed by a force within the gates.